serenvdmerwe/serenvdmerwe/README.md

 ## Current focus:

-> “ Developing innovative AI and NON AI solutions in the Web Development Sector specifining in the development of WordPress themes and plugins, and AI-driven logistic.
+> “ Developing innovative AI and NON AI solutions in the Web Development Sector specifing in the development of WordPress themes and plugins, and AI-driven logistic.
 I do so love to trial new solutions as my past time.”

 ---